 How to recover deleted photos with photo recovery software?

-iBoysoft Data Recovery is a free deleted photo recovery program that can help you recover deleted photos, pictures or images sucessfully and effectively.
-It supports various image file formats including JPG, PNG, BMP, EPS, TIF, TIFF, PCD, RAW, JIF, JP2, GIF, FPX, etc. It is also capable of recovering videos, music, audio, documents and emails either from a computer hard drive or a remorable external drive.
-With iBoysoft Data Recovery, photo recovery is not a big issue and you can retrive your valuable family photos, work photography pictures and other images.
+iBoysoft Data Recovery is a free deleted photo recovery program that can help you recover deleted photos, pictures or images successfully and effectively.
+It supports various image file formats including JPG, PNG, BMP, EPS, TIF, TIFF, PCD, RAW, JIF, JP2, GIF, FPX, etc. It is also capable of recovering videos, music, audio, documents and emails either from a computer hard drive or a removable external drive.
+With iBoysoft Data Recovery, photo recovery is not a big issue and you can retrieve your valuable family photos, work photography pictures and other images.

 Step 2: Launch iBoysoft Data Recovery and choose the drive from which you deleted your photos.